Leb14/cs3219-ay2425s1-project-g19/README.md

     MONGO_URL=
     ```
     Fill in it with your own environment variable values.
+3.
-3. Run the bash script:
+- If you are using running on MacOS or Linux, run the bash script:
     `./run_all_containerized_services.sh`

     If an error